-Nominations are considered by an independent committee of experts in the field of work.
+Nominations are considered by a committee of experts in the field of work.
 There are currently ten subject specialist committees, and a Diversity Committee.
 There is also a Main Honours Committee, which makes the final selections and deals with overall policy.
-Committees are made up of civil servants and a majority of independent members.
+Committees are made up of civil servants and independent members, who are in the majority.

 How are nominees checked?

-Some checking of nominees is carried out, across government Departments, to minimise the risk that an award could bring the honours system into disrepute.
-This would include a check with HM Revenue and Customs and of criminal records and with the Lord Lieutenant, who represents the King in a local area.
+Checking of nominees is carried out, to establish merit and to minimise the risk that an award could bring the honours system into disrepute.
+This would include a check with professional bodies, with HM Revenue and Customs, of criminal records and with the Lord Lieutenant, who represents the King in a local area.

 How long does it take to consider a nomination?

 A person or organisation submitting a nomination will receive an acknowledgement from the relevant Government Department.
-They may also be asked by the honours committee to supply further evidence to support or clarify the nomination.
-The process of consideration can take 12 to 18 months, so a nominator may not hear anything for quite a while.
+They may also be asked by the subject honours committee to supply further evidence to support or clarify the nomination.
+Consideration can take 12 to 18 months, so a nominator may not hear anything more for quite a while.

-How does a recipient know they are to receive an honour?
+How does a recipient know they can receive an honour?

-Recipients are notified by letter that the Queen intends to award them an honour.
-They are asked to respond to accept formally.
+Recipients are notified by email or letter that the King intends to award them an honour.
+They are asked to reply to accept formally.
 Recipients are also asked not to disclose the award until details are published in an honours list, as this information is confidential.
 An honour may be declined, and in that case no information would be made public.

 How are honours made public?

-Honours Lists are published at least twice a year, in June for the Queen’s Official Birthday and in December for New Year.
-Honours Lists are officially published in the London Gazette.
-They are also issued to the press, both national and local and are available on the GOV.UK website.
+Honours Lists are published at least twice a year, normally in June for the King’s Official Birthday and in December for New Year.
+Honours Lists are officially published in the The Gazette.
+They are also issued to the press, both national and local, and are available on the GOV.UK website.

 How can an honour be removed?

-There is a process for removal of an honour, after it has been awarded, called forfeiture.
-The Sovereign may, on the advice of Ministers, cancel an award if the holder is considered unworthy to retain it.
+An honour can be removed after it has been awarded.
+This process is called forfeiture.
+The King may, on the advice of Ministers, cancel an award if the holder is considered unworthy to retain it.
 The object of forfeiture is to preserve the integrity of the honours system.
 An honour can only be removed if the recipient is still alive.

 There is a Forfeiture Committee, which is an independent advisory group of senior civil servants and independent members.
-The Committee makes a recommendation to The Queen, through the Prime Minister.
+The Committee makes a recommendation to The King, through the Prime Minister.
 Their discussions are confidential.
-If an honour is forfeited, this is published in the London Gazette.
+If an honour is forfeited, a note will be published in The Gazette.

 Why might an honour be removed?

-An honour can be taken away if someone is sentenced to prison for at least 3 months for a criminal offence or censured or struck off by a professional or regulatory body for something directly relevant to their honour (for instance a doctor being struck off).
+An honour can be taken away if someone is sentenced to prison for at least three months for a criminal offence.
+This can also happen if someone is censured by a professional or regulatory body, for something directly relevant to their honour (for instance a doctor being struck off).

 Other reasons for forfeiture can also be considered.
 The overall criterion is whether the honours system has been brought into disrepute.

-A member of the public, or an MP, may write the Cabinet Office to explain how the person may have brought the honours system into disrepute.
-The contact details are:
+A member of the public, or an MP, may write to the Honours Secretariat, Cabinet Office to explain how the person may have brought the honours system into disrepute.